discretize/discretize-guides/builds/guardian/heal-firebrand/index.md

 <Warning>

 This build is very common in PuGs.
-It is part of a composition called PuG Meta.
-More info about this composition can be found [here](/guides/meta-explained).
+More info about building effective team compositions can be found [here](/guides/effective-comp).
 This build provides a high amount of boons and a lot of safety to the group via its healing.
 It therefore shines most in less experienced groups as well as when you have bad instabilities.
 Once the safety of a dedicated healer is no longer needed, you can move on to running [Power Firebrand](/builds/guardian/power-firebrand) or [Condi Firebrand](/builds/guardian/condi-firebrand).
 We also added a new heal variant that is in-between the full heal and damage version called [Celestial Firebrand](/builds/guardian/celestial-firebrand) for parties wanting to transition to no heal runs.

 </Warning>